lindenb/jvarkit/docs/BamMatrix.md

       Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout
+    --pixel
+      pixel size.
+Each dot at intersection will have the following size
+      Default: 1
     -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary